 Did you know that your body produces less saliva when you snack compared to when you are eating an actual meal?
 This means that snacking isn’t as effective at washing away food particles.
 If nutritional or medical advice calls for eating small meals throughout the day, choose healthy foods that are low in sugar.
 Don’t forget to drink plenty of water afterwards!

 For healthy teeth and gums, and for healthy living in general, think before you eat and drink.
-For optimal dental health, don’t skip your appointments with your dentist in Dallas, TX.
+For optimal dental health, don’t skip your appointments with your Dallas dentist.
 Additionally, keep these things in mind when choosing snacks and meals:

 Eat a wide variety of foods from all the 5 major food groups, which includes: